 This week, one of the top stories brewing is the controversy surrounding Canadians paying fees for advice that the ‘advice giver’ is legally not allowed to give.
 Yes, us poor Canadians.
-Not only do we pay the highest mutual fund fees in the developed world in the regular, everyday, institutionalized, protected by the self-regulated industry ‘watch dogs’, we sometimes pay fees when we shouldn’t even be paying fees.
+Not only do we routinely pay the highest mutual fund fees in the developed world thanks to the institutionalized, protected by the self-regulated industry ‘watch dogs’, we sometimes pay fees unnecessarily such as mutual fund trailing commissions at discount brokerages.

 I have feeling this story has a ways to run, Controversial Commissions: DIY Investors Fight Back Against Trailer Fees.

 This CBC report details how Steve Pozgaj paid trailing commissions on mutual funds at his discount brokerage.
 Trailer fees are a portfolio of your mutual fees that go to the dealer (advisor) who sold you the funds, and that’s largely for advice given.
 The thing is, if you call your discount broker you’ll discover that they don’t give advice, they are not allowed to give advice.
 From the article …

 Canadian Securities Administrators (CSA), an umbrella group for all provincial securities commissions, estimates that there were more than $25 billion worth of mutual fund products paying trailer fees held in discount brokerages, as of the end of 2015.